Luzhou Sichuan, China Travel Guide

 Readily available in urban areas.
 Use ride-hailing apps like Didi for convenience and fair pricing.

-Local bus services operate until late evening, though frequency decreases after peak hours.
+The local bus system operate until late evening, though frequency decreases after peak hours.
 Confirm routes and timings.

 Well-lit main streets are safe for walking, but be careful in less-populated or unfamiliar areas.

 Luzhou is generally safe.
-Be conscious of what's around you, avoid unlit areas, and use reputable transport services late at night.
+Maintain awareness of your surroundings, avoid unlit areas, and use reputable transport services late at night.